Centers of Gravity Calculator

 Future scenario costs USD 11,040,000

-For more info about transport rate differentiation between customers and suppliers, see user mnual section Transport rates.
+Read user manual section Transport rates for more info about transport rate differentiation between customers and suppliers.

 By the way, a supplier pulls one/several/all warehouses (dependent on selected supply option), whereas a customer pulls only one warehouse, so a difference in transport rate is not the only difference between a customer and supplier.

-In case of an owned truck operation, see section Parameters & Constraints - subsection Own truck operation.
+In case of an owned truck operation, see section Parameters & Constraints - Yearly mileage of own truck operation.
 It supports the estimation of transport mileage.
 That mileage can be used to estimate transport costs effects more precisely.

 Center of Gravity analysis - algorithms - How to calculate Center of Gravity locations

 Center of Gravity locations are indicative warehouse locations that minimize transportion costs.
-In fact, Center of Gravity locations are those locations that minimize the sum of weighted distances, given the amount of warehouses.
+Center of Gravity locations are those locations that minimize the sum of weighted distances.
 Weighted distance is the distance from warehouse to customer multiplied by customer demand.
 If a customer has a demand of 10 and is located 25 kilometers from its warehouse, then its weighted distance is 250 kilometers.
 This sum of weighted distances of all customers acts as an indicator for transport costs.

 Single Center of Gravity algorithm - Introductory thoughts